 Florian Niţu is the Managing Partner of Popovici Niţu Stoica & Asociaţii and Head of the firm's Mergers & Acquisitions, Real Estate and International Arbitration Practice Groups.
 Florian is largely recognised as one of the most experienced transactional lawyers and claims managers in the Romanian legal services market.
-He has significant expertise in arbitration proceedings before domestic and international courts of arbitration under the rules of ICC Paris, ICSID, the Court of International Commercial Arbitration pertaining to the Chamber of Commerce and Industry of Romania.
+He has significant expertise in arbitration proceedings conducted under the rules of ICC, the ICSID, the Court of International Commercial Arbitration pertaining to the Chamber of Commerce and Industry of Romania.
 For more than a decade he is constantly ranked as a leading lawyer in Romania in the areas of Mergers & Acquisitions, Investments, Real Estate and International Arbitration with international legal directories such as Chambers and Partners, The Legal 500, IFLR 1000 and many other professional or industry surveys.